syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 #### Loading the complex type property values in combo box editor

-You can display the complex type property values in combo box editor by using the DisplayMemberPath and SelectedValuePath properties of DataFormComboBoxItem.
-You need to use `GenerateDataFormItem `event to set `DisplayMemberPath` and `SelectedValuePath` property value of DataFormComboBoxItem for complex type property.
+You can display the complex type property values in combo box editor by using the `DisplayMemberPath` and `SelectedValuePath` properties of `DataFormComboBoxItem`.
+You need to use `GenerateDataFormItem `event to set `DisplayMemberPath` and `SelectedValuePath` property value of `DataFormComboBoxItem`.

 N> Class cannot be directly set as data type for combo box editor in this complex type scenario.